-The iOS 12.2 update could have a huge impact on your iPhone 8’s performance.
+The iOS 12.3.2 update could have a huge impact on your iPhone 8 Plus’ performance.

-iOS 12.2 is a major release with a long list of improvements.
-And while many iPhone 8 users are seeing better performance after installing the new update, others are running into trouble on the new firmware.
+iOS 12.3.2 is a maintenance release with just one bug fix on board.
+And while many iPhone 8 Plus users are seeing improved performance after installing the new update, others are running into trouble on Apple’s new firmware.

 As we push away from the release date there’s a growing list of complaints about bugs, glitches, and performance issues.
 Some of these issues are minor annoyances, other problems are much bigger.

-If you’re currently having a great experience on iOS 12.1.4 or an older version of iOS you need to approach iOS 12.2 with caution.
-There’s no way to predict how the software will run on your device so you’ll want to be ready to face problems head on.
-This is particularly true now that you can no longer downgrade.
+If you’re currently having a great experience on iOS 12.3.1 or an older version of iOS, you need to approach iOS 12.3.2 with caution.

-With all of that in mind, we want to take a look at the iPhone 8 iOS 12.2 update’s performance, problems, changes, and what the next version of iOS 12 looks like.
+With all of that in mind, we want to take a look at the iPhone 8 Plus iOS 12.3.2 update’s performance, problems, changes, and what the next version of iOS 12 looks like.

-The iPhone 8's iOS 12.2 update requires a huge download.
-If you're coming from iOS 12.1.4, your update is several hundred megabytes.
+The iPhone 8's iOS 12.3.2 update requires a tiny download.
+If you're coming from iOS 12.3.1, the download is a few megabytes.

-As for the iOS 12.2 update's performance, it's currently stable on the iPhone 8 models in our possession.
+As for the iOS 12.3.2 update's performance, it's currently stable on our iPhone 8 Plus.

-We've been using the update for an extended period of time and we've been looking at key areas of performance like battery life, UI speed, and connectivity.
+We've been using the update for several days now and we've been looking at key areas of performance like battery life, UI speed, and connectivity.

-Thus far, battery life seems to be holding up.
-We haven't experienced any abnormal drain and we're still able to get a full day of use.
+Thus far, battery life is holding up.
+We haven't experienced any abnormal drain and we're able to get a full day of use.

 Wi-Fi, Bluetooth, and GPS are all working normally and we haven't noticed slow speeds or an increased number of dropped connections.
 These are common issues after a software update.

-The software is still fast on the iPhone 8 and we haven't noticed any lag.
-Control Center, Notifications, and the keyboard are places where we often see lag, but nothing has popped up on the iPhone 8 yet.
+The software is fast and we haven't noticed any lag.
+Control Center, Notifications, and the keyboard are places where we often see lag, but nothing has popped up on our devices yet.